wpilibsuite/frc-docs/source/docs/software/driverstation/manually-setting-the-driver-station-to-start-dashboard.rst

 .. note:: If WPILib is not installed to the default location (such as when files are copied to a PC manually), the dashboard of choice may not launch properly.
 To have the DS start a dashboard when it starts up, you have to manually modify the settings for the default dashboard.

 .. warning:: This is not needed for most installations, try using the appropriate :ref:`Dashboard Type setting <docs/software/driverstation/driver-station:Setup Tab>` for your language first.
+Also, to use a dashboard without installing WPILib, Java 11 must be installed first.

 Set Driver Station to Default
 -----------------------------